sabeelash/stock-candlestick-chart-plotter/README.md

 # Candlestick Chart Generator for Stocks

 Plots a candlestick chart for a given stock.
-Allows the user to input start date.
 Also has the option for saving the plot.
 Written in python3.

 ---
 ## How to use